Skip to main content

 Foreseeable adverse events and adverse events to the product

-The foreseeable adverse events and expected adverse reactions to the product, as well as their incidence, mitigation and treatment are documented in the T-013-002 Risk management record of the product under study.
+The foreseeable adverse events and expected adverse reactions to the product, as well as their incidence, mitigation and treatment, are documented in R-TF-013-002 Risk management record for the device under investigation.

 Data Monitoring Committee (DMC)